Blog

 }

-Another thing to know is that it's not because a method is awaited that it's will be executed on a separated thread.
+Another thing to know is that just because a method is awaited doesn't mean it will be executed on a separate thread.

 Assume this code: